Commonwealth Medical Fellowships 2018 for Students in Developing Countries

 Offered Since: 1959

-Eligibility: To apply for these fellowships, you must:
+Eligibility: To apply for the Commonwealth Medical Fellowships, you must:

 - Be permanently resident in an eligible Commonwealth country

 - Be employed by a hospital affiliated to a university

 - Be available to start your fellowship in the UK in January 2019

 - Have qualified as a doctor between 1 October 2008 and 30 September 2011, or before 1 October 2003

 - Have met the English language requirements of the General Medical Council (GMC) by 31 August 2018

 Selection Criteria: Each year, the CSC invites each nominating body to submit a specific number of nominations.
 The deadline for nominating bodies to submit nominations to the CSC is 4 June 2018.

-The CSC invites around three times more nominations than fellowships available – therefore, nominated candidates are not guaranteed to be awarded a fellowship.
+The CSC invites around three times more nominations than fellowships available – therefore, nominated candidates are not guaranteed to be awarded Commonwealth Medical Fellowships.

 Each nominated candidate’s application will be considered firstly by an academic adviser with expertise in the subject area concerned, and then by the CSC selection committee in competition with other candidates.

 Applications will be considered according to the following selection criteria: